This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 Look at the project profit value in the Overview sheet.

 If the project profit is less than 20%, look at the other sheets to find out why.
 As the project manager, report your results in the next project coordination / cash flow monitoring call.
-For that, see the company manual, in section “Monitoring the company’s cash flow”.
+For that, see section “Monitoring the company’s cashflow” in our company manual.

 [TODO: More details, better process.]